MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_05_Lab1_Ex1_Deploy_Sentinel.md

 1. In Azure Sentinel, Select the **Threat intelligence** option in the Threat management area.

-2. Select **Add New** from the command bar.
+2. Select **+ Add New** from the command bar.

 3. Review the different indicator types available in the Types dropdown.
-Then select **domain-name**.
+Select the **domain-name**.
 Enter your initials in the Domain box.
-An example would be fmg.com.
+An example would be *fmg.com*.

 4. For the threat type, select **malicious-activity**.

 5. For the name, enter the same value used for the Domain.
-An example would be fmg.com.
+An example would be *fmg.com*.

 6. Set the valid from field to today's date.